How Can ChatGPT Support Human Security Testers to Help Mitigate Supply Chain Attacks?: Experiments and Results

-Sixteen generated tests do not trigger vulnerabilities as expected.
+14 generated tests do not trigger vulnerabilities as expected.
 They either throw exceptions/errors other than the expected ones, or throw no exception/error at all.
-Four reasons can explain such ineffectiveness. \begin{enumerate} \item Mockito~\cite{mockito}---a mocking framework---was frequently used by \tool to mock unknown variables, methods, or classes when generating tests.
-Unfortunately, the framework could not mock everything (e.g., final classes).
-As a result, it led to MockitoExceptions thrown by some of the tests. \item In generated tests, the parameters passed to the method-to-test $M$ are not always well prepared.
-They may be malformed, include \codefont{null}-values in critical fields, or fail to contain the essential values to trigger vulnerabilities. \item Some client projects already applied patches in response to the known library vulnerabilities.
-Thus, even though the generated tests try to trigger those vulnerabilities, the client projects screen out those trials and prevent library vulnerabilities from being exploited. \item An unexpected bug in a project was revealed by a generated test.
-This bug causes a runtime exception and prevents the test from further execution to trigger the known vulnerability CVE-2021-23899.
-We actually {filed an issue} for the newly revealed bug, and developers of that project confirmed our bug report. \end{enumerate}
+Three reasons can explain such ineffectiveness.
+First, Mockito~\cite{mockito}---a mocking framework---was used by \tool to mock unknown variables, methods, or classes when generating tests.
+Unfortunately, the framework could not mock everything (e.g., final classes), and sometimes led to MockitoExceptions.
+Second, in generated tests, the parameters passed to $M$ are not always well prepared.
+They may be malformed, include \codefont{null}-values in critical fields, or fail to contain the essential values to trigger vulnerabilities.
+Third, our generated tests uncovered two unexpected bugs.
+Specifically, one test exposed a concurrency issue in \codefont{NCI-Agency/anet's} \codefont{sanitizeJson()}, leading to a potential denial-of-service vulnerability in applications.
+This issue has been reported and assigned CVE-2023-31441.
+The other bug initially presented as a \codefont{NullPointerException}.
+However, upon inspecting the exception chain, we discovered that the test revealed a Server-Side Request Forgery (SSRF) vulnerability within the AssetVersionTransformer component of the \codefont{aem-caching} library (version 0.0.3-SNAPSHOT).